Young Harris Mountain Lions

-The Young Harris Mountain Lions are the athletic teams that represent Young Harris College, located in Young Harris, Georgia, in intercollegiate sports at the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Peach Belt Conference since the 2013–14 academic year.
-Young Harris' women's lacrosse program competes as affiliate members of the Gulf South Conference.
+The Young Harris Mountain Lions are the athletic teams that represent Young Harris College, located in Young Harris, Georgia, in intercollegiate sports at the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in Conference Carolinas beginning in the 2023–24 academic year.

-Young Harris competes in fifteen intercollegiate varsity sports.
-Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer, and tennis; while women's sports include basketball, cross country, golf, lacrosse, soccer, softball, tennis, and volleyball.
+Young Harris competes in twenty intercollegiate varsity sports.
+Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer, tennis, and track and field; while women's sports include basketball, cross country, golf, lacrosse, soccer, softball, tennis, track and field, and volleyball.
+The Mountain Lions also sponsor a co-ed spirit cheerleading team.

 History

 On July 1, 2014, the school completed the transition from the GCAA and the NJCAA to the NCAA at the Division II level.
 The college originally applied to the NCAA in 2010, but the application was rejected.
 The school re-applied in 2011 and received acceptance into the three-year process to become a full member.
 As of the 2011–12 academic year, Young Harris was in the first year of candidacy-membership.

 Young Harris later became a member of the PBC, effective July 1, 2012.
 As part of the transition process into the NCAA, the college began NCAA Division II and Peach Belt Conference schedules for its athletic teams and was immediately eligible for all regular-season championships and other conference awards.
 During the transition process into the NCAA the college is ineligible for NCAA postseason automatic bids as well as for participation in any PBC Championships which award automatic bids to NCAA Tournaments.
 As part of the transition to the NCAA, Young Harris reinstated its men's basketball program in 2010, bringing intercollegiate basketball to the college for the first time in 40 years; at the same time, YHC added women's basketball.
 The college added men's and women's lacrosse teams and a competitive cheerleading team in the 2012–2013 academic year.

+Effective June 30, 2023, Young Harris College withdrew from the Peach Belt Conference, resulting in a lawsuit against the school for not providing a notice of withdrawal at least two calendar years in advance as stated in the conference constitution.
+Young Harris College gave less than a year's notice, resulting in a fee of $240,000.
+On July 1, 2023, Young Harris College officially joined Conference Carolinas, becoming the 14th member of the NCAA Division II conference.